bmaltais/kohya_ss/README.md

 ### 2024/04/10 (v23.1.5)

 - Fix issue with Textual Inversion configuration file selection.
 - Upgrade to gradio 4.19.2 to fix several high security risks associated to earlier versions.
+This is a major upgrade, moving from 3.x to 4.x.
 Hoping this will not introduce undorseen issues.
 - Upgrade transformers to 4.38.0 to fix a low severity security issue.
 - Add explicit --do_not_share parameter to kohya_gui.py to avoid sharing the GUI on platforms like Kaggle.
+- Remove shell=True from subprocess calls to avoid security issues when using the GUI.

 ### 2024/04/08 (v23.1.4)